Skip to main content

 Snowy views of the Canadian Rockies from the slopes; photo by Heidi Korven

 • After lunch, get your art fix by checking out the latest exhibition at Centre 64/Kimberley Arts.
 Local and regional artists display their crafty creations in various mediums on a rotating basis.
-And, visit the two other art galleries in Kimberley’s Platzl – Kimberley’s Friends Gallery and The Laundromat Art Gallery
+And, visit the two other art galleries in Kimberley’s Platzl – Kimberley’s Friends Art Collective and The Laundromat Art Gallery

 DAY 2